AngelosFikias0/AngelosFikias0/README.md

 ## 🎓 Education

-### **B.Sc. in Applied Computer Science**
+### B.Sc. in Applied Computer Science
-**University of Macedonia**, 2022–2026
+**University of Macedonia** | 2022–2026
 GPA: 7.34 / 10

-B.Sc. in Applied Computer Science specializing in Information Systems, building expertise in software engineering, infastructure, data systems and IT strategy at the University of Macedonia.
+Specialization in Information Systems, developing expertise in software engineering, infrastructure, data systems, and IT strategy.

 ---